 Juvenile Justice and Delinquency Prevention Act (JJDPA)

-The Juvenile Justice and Delinquency Prevention Act is the single most important piece of federal legislation affecting youth in juvenile justice systems across the country.
-JJDPA provides a nationwide planning and advisory system spanning all states, territories, and the District of Columbia and federal funding for delinquency prevention and improvements in state and local juvenile justice programs and practices.
+At this time, the Juvenile Justice and Delinquency Prevention Act is the most critical federal legislation affecting youth offenders nationwide.
+The JJDPA provides a nationwide advisory system in all states, territories, and the District of Columbia.
+The Act also has federal funding for delinquency prevention and improvements in state and local juvenile justice programs and practices.

 Detaining a Juvenile

-The police may arrest/detain a juvenile for either a felony or misdemeanor offense.
-Unlike the case with adults, the police do not have to personally witness a misdemeanor to take the juvenile into custody.
-He needs only probable cause to believe it was committed.
-He can even arrest upon reasonable cause to believe the minor a truant.
+Law enforcement officials may arrest or detain a juvenile for a felony offense or misdemeanor.
+Unlike criminal cases, the police do not have to witness a misdemeanor to take the juvenile into custody at a juvenile detention facility.
+They only need probable cause to believe a crime was committed.
+They can even arrest upon reasonable cause to believe the minor is a truant.

 Juveniles Standing Trial as Adults